valenber/vite-poc/README.md

 More error boundaries can be added at different levels of the app to limit the effect it has on the user experience.
 For example if one of the views throw, we may want to allow the user to navigate to another section.

-- TODO: add event reporting when the boundary catches.
+- TODO: add error event reporting when the boundary catches (e.g. with rollbar).

 ## Routing